Ficool

 She knew.

-She could feel the weight behind my words.
+She sensed the weight of my words.

 Maia was calling me.